make(1p) — Linux manual page

 changes to this make to support.
 It would have introduced rule

 chaining and new substitution rules.
-However, the rules for
+However, the rules for target

-of target names, respectively.
-Implementors are strongly
+target names, respectively.
+Implementors are strongly encouraged

-encouraged to use these characters only for these purposes.
+to use these characters only for these purposes.

-A request was made to extend the suffix delimiter character from
+A request was made to extend the suffix delimiter character from a

-a <period> to any character.
+<period> to any character.
 The metarules feature in newer makes

 solves this problem in a more general way.
 This volume of